-Editor's Note — This article was originally published in 2011.
+Editor’s Note: This article was originally published in 2011.
+It has been reformatted but not updated.

 Tourist numbers are low compared with other places in the region, with visitors perhaps put off by the country’s politically unsettled and impoverished image; which contributes to a dearth of flights into Dili, the capital; which in turn drives prices up and inhibits visitor numbers; which in turn keeps flight prices high; which in turn … you get the idea.